 Destination NSW has implemented a Disability Inclusion Action Plan which sets out the actions that the organisation is taking, and will take, to support people living with a disability.
 This includes supporting those people living with a disability who work at Destination NSW as well as those with whom the organisation engages in the broader community.

 Destination NSW is required to report to Government and the general community on the status of its Disability Inclusion Action Plan and the actions being undertaken by them.
 The plan will continue to develop and be refined as actions are completed and new issues emerge.

-Destination NSW achievements under the Disability Inclusion Action Plan 2014-2016 to date include:
+Destination NSW achievements under the Disability Inclusion Action Plan 2016-2018 to date:

-- Destination NSW has worked with relevant access, aged and disability staff at the whole of government level especially when organising major events including the Access and Inclusions Manager at NSW Department of Premier and Cabinet to improve access to major events such as Vivid Sydney, World Rally Championships and Sydney Gay and Lesbian Mardi Gras.
-In addition most of Destination NSW’s event partners have arrangements in place for anyone with special accessibility needs
+- Destination NSW has worked with relevant access, aged and disability staff at the whole of government level especially when organising major events including the Access and Inclusions Manager at NSW Department of Premier and Cabinet to improve access to major events such as Vivid Sydney, Sydney Festival, World Rally Championships, Newcastle 500 Supercars and Sydney Gay and Lesbian Mardi Gras.
+In addition, most of Destination NSW’s event partners have arrangements in place for anyone with special accessibility needs.

-- Access issues were included by Destination NSW in its Marketing Prospectus evaluation
+- Access issues are included by Destination NSW in its marketing prospectus.

-- A 24/7 Employee Assistance Service is provided to support mental health issues for employees
+- A 24/7 Employee Assistance, Health and Wellbeing Service is provided to support the health and wellbeing of employees.

-- Destination NSW undertakes regular ergonomic assessment and adjustments for employees
+- All Destination NSW employees have access to ergonomic assessment and adjustments for employees.

-- Destination NSW staff are made aware of access and disability requirements through coaching and training
+- Destination NSW employees are made aware of access and disability requirements through coaching and training.

-- Destination NSW has reviewed its recruitment process to ensure barriers are reduced for candidates living with a disability
+- Destination NSW recruitment process ensures barriers are reduced for candidates living with a disability.

-- The Disability Inclusion Action Plan initiatives and objectives have been communicated to staff
+- The Disability Inclusion Action Plan initiatives and objectives for all employees.